 As you may have noticed, we’ve been writing quite a bit about sports betting around here.
 Part of the reason is because Philly, specifically, will serve as almost ground zero for the new legal sports betting wave that will eventually change sports consumption as you know it.
-With the opening of the sportsbook at Hollywood Casino at Penn National Race Course in Grantville, PA sports betting has arrived.
+PA sports betting has arrived with the opening of retail sportsbooks at Hollywood Casino at Penn National Race Course, Parx, The Turf Cluf, SugarHouse and Rivers Casino.

 Current PA sportsbooks